solana-labs/solana/rfcs/0010-drones.md

 do that, it listens to the cluster for new entry IDs and ensure any requests reference a recent one.

+Note: to listen for new entry IDs assumes the drone is either a fullnode or a *light* client.
+At the time of this writing, light clients have not been implemented and no Solana RFC describes them.
+This document assumes one of the following approaches be taken:

+1. Define and implement a light client
+2. Embed a fullnode
+3. Query the jsonrpc API for the latest last id at a rate slightly faster than ticks are produced.

 ### Double spends

 A client may request multiple airdrops before the first has been submitted to